 For more than six decades, Sister Irene Morissette said that she honored her vow of chastity, according to TIME.
 She attempted to explain to police that what she was saving for God was stolen from her the night she was raped at Chateau Vestavia, an assisted-living facility near Birmingham, Alabama.

 Yet, when the 87-year-old nun spoke out about the crime, Chateau Vestavia used its resources to deny Morissette justice.
-And, the facility was successful in its efforts because of the arbitration clause Morissette signed as part of her admissions contract.
+The facility was successful in its efforts because of the arbitration clause Morissette signed as part of her admissions contract.

 Morissette’s family experienced first-hand the appalling nature of forced arbitration agreements.
 After learning of Morissette’s claims that she was raped, her family tried to file a lawsuit.
 They quickly learned that the arbitration agreement contractually barred legal claims from going through the courts, regardless of the despicable nature of the allegations.